About Josiah Launstein

 In October, 2015, the prestigious Wildlife Photographer of the Year competition put on by the Natural History Museum in the U.K. and BBC Wildlife announced that two of Josiah’s images had been awarded and selected as being in the top-100 images from the 42,000+ submitted from 96 countries.
 “Snowy Snowy” and “Goose Attack” are featured in their highly-regarded annual Portfolio and have been exhibited in top museums & galleries in more than 70 countries.

-On a rainy day while in Thailand, Josiah created an image of a monkey moth caterpillar that went on to land him his third award in Wildlife Photographer of the Year, with “Raindrops” placed on exhibition in the Natural History Museum and included in the touring exhibition which will travel the globe (learn more here).
+On a rainy day while in Thailand, Josiah created an image of a monkey moth caterpillar that went on to land him his third award in Wildlife Photographer of the Year, with “Raindrops” placed on exhibition in the Natural History Museum and included in the touring exhibition has traveled the globe (learn more here).

-Josiah’s most recent recognition came in January, 2018 when he was announced as the 2017 Young Outdoor Photographer of the Year–the second time he has received this distinction.
+In January, 2018, Josiah was announced as the 2017 Young Outdoor Photographer of the Year–the second time he has received this distinction.
 The organizers also announced that Josiah is the first photographer of any age to win a category twice in the history of the competition!
+He’s since been awarded for the third time in Bird Photographer of the Year and was the only Canadian photographer awarded in the 2018 Outdoor Photographer of the Year competition.
+In May, 2019, he was announced as the first-ever Young Close-Up Photographer of the Year.

 You can follow Josiah’s (along with Jenaya’s and John’s) photography by subscribing to our newsletter below (where you will learn of new releases from the Launsteins as well as news items and special offers), on our blog, through Twitter @LaunsteinFamily, Facebook at Launstein Imagery, and Instagram @LaunsteinImagery.